publicarray/publicarray.github.io-old/contact.md

 ---
 layout: page
 title: "Contact"
-description: "Social media accounts and places to reach me on-line 📫 . </br>Drop me a line or ask a question.
+description: "Social media accounts and places to reach me on-line 📫 . <br>Drop me a line or ask a question.
 I'd be delighted to hear from you."
 group: "navigation"
 ---